ako-precious/cooking-app/README.md

 # cooking-app
-a cookin]g app for student
+a cooking app for EVERYONE